-Pictured above: Members of the Department of Chemistry at the Dar es Salaam University College of Education produced hand sanitizer for the local community with equipment from their Instrumental Access shipment.
+Pictured above: Members of the Department of Chemistry at the Dar es Salaam University College of Education, where they have seen a dramatic rise in student retention for their teacher training programs.

 Five years ago, Dativa Shilla, PhD, senior lecturer in the Department of Chemistry at the Dar es Salaam University College of Education (DUCE), recognized that her department was missing research opportunities.

 With under-resourced labs, her students struggled to test their ideas about pollution in Tanzania’s waterways.

 Dr. Shilla applied to Instrumental Access with hopes that an influx of equipment would reverse the trend of declining enrollment in the Department of Chemistry.

 Frustrated and discouraged by the lack of practical experiences available in the lab, one in every four students in the department failed to advance towards their degree.